eLyiN/WikiNecro/FAQ.md

 * [When I try to build the source code, I receive "One or more projects were not loaded correctly"](https://github.com/NecronomiconCoding/NecroBot/wiki/FAQ#when-i-try-to-build-the-source-code-i-receive-a-one-or-more-projects-were-not-loaded-correctly-error)
 * [How do I run multiple bots at once?](https://github.com/NecronomiconCoding/NecroBot/wiki/FAQ#how-do-i-run-multiple-bots-at-once)
 * [How do launch the Google login process again?](https://github.com/NecronomiconCoding/NecroBot/wiki/FAQ#how-do-launch-the-google-login-process-again)
+* After I paste my device code into google.com/device, Necro-Bot logs into the wrong account.
+How do I log into the right account?(https://github.com/NecronomiconCoding/NecroBot/wiki/FAQ/_edit#after-i-paste-my-device-code-into-googlecomdevice-necro-bot-logs-into-the-wrong-account-how-do-i-log-into-the-right-account)
 * [How does egg hatching work?](https://github.com/NecronomiconCoding/NecroBot/wiki/FAQ#how-does-egg-hatching-work)
 * [How do I use Lucky Eggs before the bot evolves Pokemon?](https://github.com/NecronomiconCoding/NecroBot/wiki/FAQ#how-do-i-use-lucky-eggs-before-the-bot-evolves-pokemon)
 * [How can I use incense, lucky eggs, and incubators?](https://github.com/NecronomiconCoding/NecroBot/wiki/FAQ#how-can-i-use-incense-lucky-eggs-and-incubators)